 In 1903, a small two-room schoolhouse was constructed by Mr. John Wagner, a German farmer living in rural South Los Angeles.
 Naming it St. Michael’s in honor of his father, Mr. Wagner invited the Dominican Sisters of Mission San Jose to staff the school.
 The classrooms housed 43 students ranging from first to eighth grade.
 Five years after the school opened, St. Michael’s Parish was established to serve the German and Irish Catholic families in South Los Angeles.

 The foundation of our Catholic identity was instilled by the Dominican Sisters, who so faithfully served the students and families of St. Michael’s until 2006.
 As enrollment increased, the school campus grew with the additions of the brick school building and auditorium in 1926 and the annex in 1955.
-In 1995, St. Michael’s High School was opened for girls.
+Also in 1955, St. Michael’s High School was opened for girls.

 In the summer of 1965, the Watts area of Los Angeles became the site of racial rioting, which also spread to our neighborhood and beyond.
 Following the riots, the ethnic composition of the school began to change and the school served mainly an African American population from Louisiana.
 During the 1980s, a number of families from Mexico and Central America, as well as a large population of black Catholics from Belize joined the school community.
 The Los Angeles Riots of 1992 impacted school enrollment as families lost property and employment and moved out of the area.
 Since the 1990s our Latino population has increased as families move into the area from Mexico and Central America.
-In 1995, St. Michael’s High School merged with Regina Caeli High School.
+In 1995, St. Michael’s High School merged with Regina Caeli High School and was renamed Queen of Angels Academy.
+In 2002, Queen of Angels closed.